 After social services have assessed you and they decide you have eligible needs, you can ask for direct payments.
 Direct Payments are the money payments you get to pay for your care and support.
-This factsheet gives information about direct payments and how they work.

 - When your local authority gives you money to buy the services you want, this is called direct payments.

 - You may get direct payments if your local authority thinks you have needs because of your mental illness.

 - Carers can get direct payments to meet their needs.